dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Now that we have seen the different usage modes of the tests doubles, let's look at where they come from.

 Pure doubles

- all of the test doubles you have written so far in this chapter are pure doubles: they are purpose-built by rspec mocks and consist entirely of behavior you add to them. you can pass them into your project code just as if they were the real thing. pure doubles are flexible and easy to get started with. they are best for testing code where you can pass in dependencies. unfortunately, real world projects are not always so test your friendly, and you will need to turn to more powerful techniques.
+All of the test doubles you have written so far in this chapter are pure doubles: they are purpose-built by RSpec mocks and consist entirely of behavior you add to them.
+You can pass them into your project code just as if they were the real thing.

+Pure doubles are flexible and easy to get started with.
+They are best for testing code where you can pass in dependencies.
+Unfortunately, real world projects are not always so test-friendly, and you will need to turn to more powerful techniques.

-partial doubles
+Partial doubles

- sometimes, the code you are testing does not give you an easy way to inject dependencies. a hard coded class name may be looking three layers deep in the API you are calling. for instance, a lot of Ruby projects called time now without providing a way to override the behavior during testing.
+Sometimes, the code you are testing does not give you an easy way to inject dependencies, a hard coded class name may be looking three layers deep in the API you are calling.
+For instance, a lot of Ruby projects called `Time.now` without providing a way to override the behavior during testing.

- to test these kinds of code bases, you can use a partial double. this app marking and stopping Behavior to an existing Ruby objects. that means any object in your system can be a partial towel. all you have to do is expect or allow a specific message.
+To test these kinds of codebases, you can use a partial double.
+This add mocking and stubbing behavior to an existing Ruby objects.
+That means any object in your system can be a partial double.
+All you have to do is expect or allow a specific message.

 ```ruby
 => true